laravel/framework/readme.md

 - Added `Config::hasGroup` method.
 - Added `DB::unprepared` method for running raw, unprepared queries against PDO.
 - Allow `:key` place-holder in MessageBag messages.
-- Added `Auth::validate` method for validating credentials without logging in.
+- Added `Auth::validate` method for validating credentials without logging in.fatal
 - Added `Auth::stateless` method for logging in for a single request without sessions or cookies.
 - Added `DB::extend` method for adding custom connection resolvers.
 - Added `each` and `filter` methods to Eloquent collections.